 I can make some eye contact and I can speak, so I was often made to feel like I should be able to move past those social and sensory challenges.
 It left me with way more emotional scars than I needed. Ā I felt helpless, scared and alone.
 Looking back on it, I would never wish it on anyone at all.

 So when I joined CAN, I really had no idea what to expect.
-I joined their Youth & Adult Advisory Group (now called the Youth & Adult Leadership Committee), a group of individuals on the spectrum who provide feedback and insight on CAN programming.
+I joined their Youth & Adult Advisory Group, a group of individuals on the spectrum who provide feedback and insight on CAN programming.
 After the first session online, there was already a huge difference from what Iā€™ve been used to.

 ā€œAutism acceptance means Iā€™m part of a community that supports and listens to me.ā€